-Addressing Compliance Challenges in the Interaction of Canadian and US Economic Sanctions and Export Controls in 2019
+Compliance Challenges with Canadian and US Export Controls and Sanctions

 Canada is now a “sanctions hawk”.
 The traditional view that Canadian trade controls are less aggressive than or least similar to their US counterparts is no longer accurate and is causing significant compliance and enforcement challenges for Canadian as well as US companies operating in Canada.
 Those firms that fail to address fundamental differences in the substance, administration, and enforcement of trade controls north of the border are exposing themselves to significant financial and reputational consequences.

-- Canada’s expanding use of target list-based sanctions, including under its new Magnitsky Law
+- Canada’s expanding use of targeted list-based sanctions, including under its new Magnitsky Law

-- Progress, or lack thereof, on long-awaited changes in the administration and enforcement of Canada’s economic sanctions
+- Progress on long-awaited changes to the administration and enforcement of Canada’s economic sanctions

 - Significant amendments to the Canadian export control regime under Bill C-47, including new controls over “brokering” outside of Canada